pachecopaulo/docker-playground/README.md

 ## Docker Compose

-The docker-compose has been defined to configure the multi docker images available in this project which are the **Redis** database, **NGINX** and the application itself making possible the communication between containers.
+The docker-compose has been defined to configure the multi docker images available in this project.

 ## Running the application in the docker